 I thought it wasn’t possible to make crispy tofu without baking it for at least 30-40 minutes.
 But, I was wrong.

-Step 1: Preheat oven to 375 F (190 C) and wrap your extra firm tofu (this is important – anything less than extra firm won’t crisp up as fast or as well) and set something heavy on top like a cast iron skillet.
+Step 1: Preheat oven to 375 F (190 C) and wrap your extra firm tofu (this is important – anything less than extra firm won’t crisp up as fast or as well) in a kitchen towel and set something heavy on top like a cast iron skillet.

 Step 2: Cube tofu and add to a mixing bowl.
 Season with salt and, depending on what type of dish you’re adding it to, season accordingly (i.e. curry powder for a curry dish, or a bit of tamari and/or chili garlic sauce for a stir-fry).
 I was adding mine to a green curry (coming later this week!), so I went with curry powder.